Ben Pakulski: Biography

 According to his website, Pakulski began his interest in nutrition at 14 years old, when he read about vegetarianism and experimented with it for two years.
 He began weightlifting at 15 in Macks Gym in Toronto.
 Around that time, he was mentored by Tom Hall, who taught him more effective approach to training and mindset.
-At the tender age of 18, Ben secured his first Muscletech contract and was with the company until he turned pro in 2008.
+At the age of 18, Ben secured his first Muscletech contract and was with the company until he turned pro in 2008.
 Pakulski also credits the deceased Peter Chiasson, a health professional with a background in Engineering and human biomechanics, for leading him toward and intelligent approach to muscle building early in his career.
 Pakulski began watching professional events at 17, when his father took him to the 1998 Mr Olympia in NYC.
 He received coaching from Charles Poliquin and Charles Glass, two highly-influential figures in the bodybuilding world.
 His favorite bodybuilders growing up were Lee Priest and Dorian Yates.
 Pakulski has two children.
 He stated in an interview with Team MD Poland that he is Polish, and his father is from Lublin, Poland.

 Ben Pakulski attended the University of Western Ontario.
 On his website, he attributes his relationship with Peter Chiasson and Tom Purvis, as well as his relentless commitment to mastery for making his name "synonymous with an intelligent and healthy approach to bodybuilding."
 He teaches seminars and coaches aspiring bodybuilders with his education in nutrition and exercise science.
 As per his website, since November 2012, he has been actively writing courses, articles, and ebooks on bodybuilding.